dtPaTh/AzFuncOpenTelemetryDemo/README.md

         }
     }
 ````

-The additional added code for instrumentation is marked with code-comments starting with *//Todo:*

 To learn more about .NET instrumentation with Opentelemetry visit [Opentelemetry .NET on Github](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/src/OpenTelemetry.Api/README.md#instrumenting-a-libraryapplication-with-net-activity-api)

 # Sending traces to Dynatrace